 Named after the Arabic word for ‘doors’, the Abwab initiative is dedicated to exploring the design narrative of countries within the MENASA region.
-This year, emerging and established graphic designers, product designers, photographers and architects from Algeria, Bahrain, India, Iraq, Palestine and the UAE respond to the theme of ‘The Human Senses’.
-Abwab’s temporary pavilion this year has been designed by UAE-based practice a hypothetical office that will be built into the walkways of d3.
+This year, emerging and established graphic designers, product designers, photographers and architects from Algeria, Bahrain, India, Iraq, Palestine and the UAE responded to the theme of ‘The Human Senses’.
+Abwab’s temporary pavilions were designed by UAE-based practice a hypothetical office and were built into the walkways of d3.

 The exhibition, ‘Iconic City: Cairo Now!
-City Incomplete’ follows last year’s focus on Beirut and takes inspiration from the Egyptian capital’s host of red brick buildings in varying stages of completion, aiming to gauge the current mood of the city’s creative scene.
-Mohamed Elshahed, a writer for the Cairobserver, curates what will be a multidisciplinary presentation conducted by young entrepreneurs, aspiring artists and graphic designers, alongside veteran design practitioners.
+City Incomplete’ follows last year’s focus on Beirut and took inspiration from the Egyptian capital’s host of red brick buildings in varying stages of completion, aiming to gauge the current mood of the city’s creative scene.
+Mohamed Elshahed, a writer for the Cairobserver, curated what was a multidisciplinary presentation conducted by young entrepreneurs, aspiring artists and graphic designers, alongside veteran design practitioners.

-Downtown Design (25-28 October), the region’s only quality-driven design trade fair, returns for its fourth edition as the commercial centrepiece of Dubai Design Week.
-Bringing together over 100 brands from 25 countries, the event has become an important fixture in the design calendar for both international brands and buyers from the MENASA region and will once again be held at d3.
+Downtown Design (25-28 October), the region’s only quality-driven design trade fair, returned for its fourth edition as the commercial centrepiece of Dubai Design Week.
+Bringing together over 100 brands from 25 countries, the event has become an important fixture in the design calendar for both international brands and buyers from the MENASA region and was once again held at d3.

-A diverse 6-day programme of keynote speeches, panel discussions, public performances and educational workshops will allow all visitors – from local start-ups and entrepreneurs to international visitors, the media and families – the opportunity to discover and engage with design.
-The free-to-attend programme will serve as a rich introduction to the design scene in the UAE, and build on the many events and exhibitions happening throughout the week and beyond.
+A diverse 6-day programme of keynote speeches, panel discussions, public performances and educational workshops allowed all visitors – from local start-ups and entrepreneurs to international visitors, the media and families – the opportunity to discover and engage with design.
+The free-to-attend programme served as a rich introduction to the design scene in the UAE, and built on the many events and exhibitions happening throughout the week and beyond.

 Dubai Design Week is held under the Patronage of Her Highness Sheikha Latifa bint Mohammed bin Rashid Al Maktoum, Vice-Chairman of Dubai Culture & Arts Authority